wiaderny/wiaderny.github.com/_posts/2013-05-31-install-gnupg-on-mountain-lion.md

 $ curl -O ftp://ftp.gnupg.org/gcrypt/gnupg/gnupg-1.4.tar.gz
 {% endhighlight %}

-To ensure the originality of your obtained file you should concider to run following command
+To ensure the originality of your obtained file you should consider to run following command

 {% highlight bash %}
 $ openssl sha1 gnupg-1.4.12.tar.gz